JacksonAllan/CC/README.md

 **CC** includes default hash and comparison functions for fundamental integer types, null-terminated C strings (`char *` and `const char *`), and **CC** strings.
 Hence, these types can be used as map and ordered map keys, and set and ordered set elements, straight away.

-To use other types or overwrite the default functions for the aforementioned types, define custom hash and/or comparison functions with the signatures `int ( type val_1, type val_2 )` and `size_t ( type val )`, respectively.
+To use other types or overwrite the default functions for the aforementioned types, define custom hash and/or comparison functions with the signatures `size_t ( type val )` and `int ( type val_1, type val_2 )`, respectively.

-Maps and sets require both a hash and comparison function, whereas ordered maps and ordered sets require only a comparison function.
+Maps and sets require both a hash and a comparison function, whereas ordered maps and ordered sets require only a comparison function.

 ```c
 #include "cc.h"